Ontario Highway 401: Services

 Highway 401 features 19 ONroute service centres operated under contract from the Ministry of Transportation.
-They provide a place to park, rest, eat and refuel 24hours a day.
+They provide a place to park, rest, eat and refuel 24 hours a day.

 Service centres along Highway 401 were first announced in 1961 following public outcry over the lack of rest stops.
 The centres were originally leased to and operated by several major gasoline distributors; however, those companies chose not to renew their leases as the terms ended.
+The centres were also of an outdated design that could not keep up with growing traffic, despite limited renovations in the early 1990s such as at the Woodstock and Cambridge North/South sites.
 In response, the MTO put the operation of the full network of service centres out for tender, resulting in a 50-year lease agreement in 2010 with Host Kilmer Service Centres, a joint venture between hospitality company HMSHost (a subsidiary of Autogrill) and investment company Kilmer van Nostrand.

-Seventeen of the centres along Highway 401 have been reconstructed entirely.
-Two centres rebuilt in the late 1990s, specifically Newcastle and Ingersoll, were not redeveloped at that time.
+Seventeen of the centres along Highway 401 have been entirely redeveloped.
+Prior to the deal with Host Kilmer Service Centres, the centres at Newcastle and Ingersoll were rebuilt in the late 1990s and did not require further reconstruction since their design is modern enough.
+In Mississauga (just east of Winston Churchill Boulevard), a centre with a unique layout opened in 1991 but closed in 2006, being demolished in 2010 to accommodate the freeway's widening to a collector-express system as well as making way for an OPP station.
 Work on rebuilding 15 of the 17 service centres began in late 2009 or early 2010.
 The new service centres, opened in phases beginning in July 2010, feature a Canadian Tire gas station, an HMSHost-operated convenience store known as "The Market", as well as fast food brands such as Tim Hortons, A&W, Pizza Pizza, Extreme Pita, KFC, Taco Bell, Big Smoke Burger and Burger King.